 Data Collection and Reporting

-Each Member and CNCP participating in the jumbo flying squid fishery shall collect, verify, and provide all required data to the Executive Secretary, in accordance with CMM 02-2025 (Data Standards) and using the templates prepared by the Secretariat and available on the SPRFMO website, including an annual catch report detailing catches on a monthly basis.
+Each Member and CNCP participating in the jumbo flying squid fishery shall collect, verify, and provide all required data to the Executive Secretary, in accordance with CMM 02-2025 (Data Standards), and any other relevant CMMs and using the templates prepared by the Secretariat and available on the SPRFMO website, including an annual catch report detailing catches on a monthly basis.

+9bis.
+For the purpose of supporting scientific stock assessments for the jumbo flying squid fishery, Members with squid fisheries in areas under national jurisdiction should share data on squid caught in areas under national jurisdiction with the Executive Secretary, in accordance with CMM 02-2025 (Data Standards), and any other relevant CMMs, using the templates referred to in Paragraph 9.

 The Executive Secretary shall verify the annual catch reports submitted by Members and CNCPs against the submitted data.
 The Executive Secretary shall inform Members and CNCPs of the outcome of the verification exercise and any possible discrepancies encountered.

 As a derogation to paragraph 17, Members with vessels under 15 meters of length overall registered in the SPRFMO Record of Vessels fishing for jumbo flying squid shall ensure a minimum coverage of: